hackoregon/data-science-pet-containers/examples/geocoding/README.md

     1. `/d/gisdata` is mounted in the containers as `/gisdata`.
 This is where the database population scripts save the downloaded TIGER/Line® shapefiles.
 Note that if you run this a few times, the Census Bureau will blacklist your IP address.
 So make sure you back this area up somewhere.
 As long as you have all the data, the scripts will run correctly even if you're blacklisted.

         `/d/gisdata` is also where the scripts save the `pg_dump` of the geocoder database.
 This directory will have UID and GID 999, which corresponds to the `postgres` user and group in the containers.
 Don't change this!` `/data/gisdata` is currently about 1.6 GB.
-The `geocoder.pgdump` file is about 848 MB.
+The `geocoder.backup` file is about 848 MB.

     2. `/d/pgdata` is mounted in the containers as `/var/lib/postgresql/data/pgdata`.
 This is where the containers keep their PostgreSQL data.
 This is also UID and GID 999.
-For the geocoders, this is easily recreated, either by re-running the scripts or by restoring `geocoder.pgdump` in `/data/gisdata`.
+For the geocoders, this is easily recreated, either by re-running the scripts or by restoring `geocoder.backup` in `/data/gisdata`.
 But for other applications, you'll want to be careful not to corrupt it with host processes. `/d/pgdata` with just the Oregon geocoder database is currently about 2.7 GB.

 ### Buidling the database and the images
 1. Clone this repository.